HighDimensionalEconLab/symmetry_dynamic_programming/README.md

 # Symmetry and Dynamic Programming
 Source for "Exploiting Symmetry in High-Dimensional Dynamic Programming"

-**Warning**: See the HyperParameter Tuning section below for more details on robustness checks, tuning, and examples using Weights and Biases.
-Hyperparameter optimization is an essential part of the machine learning workflow, and it rarely not make sense to check for robustness without considering its role.
-Furthermore, manual tweaking of hyperparameters is slow and error prone - which has led to a variety of ML tools to automate the process and visualization.
+**Warning**: See the [HyperParameter Tuning section](#hyperparameter-tuning) for more details on robustness checks, tuning, and examples using [Weights and Biases](wandb.ai).
+Hyperparameter optimization is an essential part of the machine learning workflow, and it rarely not make sense to check for robustness without considering how/when a new HPO process is required.

+Since manual tweaking of hyperparameters is slow and error prone, a variety of ML tools to automate the process and visualization.
+The primary [investment_euler.py](investment_euler.py) and related code is provided as an expanding of this tooling.

 ## Installing